fluks/gdice/README.md

 Dependencies
 ============

-Building the program requires GTK+3. gstreamer-1.0 is optional.
+Building the program requires GTK+3, flex and bison. gstreamer-1.0 is optional.

 Install
 =======